Buttonupd/Explore/README.md

-# Password Locker
+# Currency Checker

-## This is a Python application that allows users to confirm, check and to know whether a specific currency code is supported in the application
+## This is a Python application that allows users to confirm, check and to know whether a specific currency code is supported in the application.

 ## Date 08/20/2020